deltasource/luxafor-webpack/readme.md

 It is not yet possible to specify additional options.
 To be added soon (colors...)

+## Technology

+This library was developed using TypeScript, transpiled to ES6, further transpiled to ES5 using babel.
+Typescript was used for the added value of type safety, while the two-phase translation was used in order to be able to build both ES6 and ES5 compatible versions easily.

 # Copyright & License

 The plugin is released under the BSD 2.0 license.
 If you include this library as a part of your own binaries, please respect the attribution clause.